 At Merkem, less is more.

-We’ve managed to greatly reduce the amount of pesticides being used by increasing the diversity of our control practices.
-We’ve designed our bed bug treatment protocols around working in teams, which allows us to be more effective in a single visit then another company’s two or three combined.
+We’ve managed to greatly reduce the amount of pesticides used by increasing the diversity of our control practices.
+We’ve designed our bed bug treatment protocols around working in teams, which allows us to be more effective in a single visit than another company’s two or three combined.
 We know that the less you see us the better.
 We won’t take it personally.
 We're the smart new bed bug exterminator Toronto has been waiting for.

 Most homeowners don’t realize they have a bed bug problem until they’ve been bit, and what makes things worse is that 1 in 3 people don't even react to the bites.

 When an infestation has been detected, ridding yourself of the problem is complicated by the fact that a large percentage of the species has developed resistances to the pesticides used by most pest control companies.
-Due to their biological resilience and newly developed resistances, most companies need 2 – 3 treatments to control a bed bug infestation; Bringing 2 to 3 times more chemicals into your home.
+Due to their biological resilience and newly developed defence mechanisms, most companies need 2 – 3 treatments to control a bed bug infestation; Bringing 2 to 3 times more chemicals into your home.

 We offer bed bug extermination services that can eliminate bed bugs from your home with one treatment.
-All of our bed bug services begin with a free inspection by a team of professional exterminators.
+All of our bed bug services begin with an inspection by a team of professional exterminators.
 We have performed exhaustive research and have invested a lot of time into developing the comprehensive extermination techniques that we use every day.
 Once we determine that bed bugs are present in your home, there's no need to worry; we already have the environmentally friendly solution for you.